DGtal-team/DGtal/CONTRIBUTING.md

 review the code and may ask for edits before being merged to the DGtal master branch.
 Note that we use [Travis](http://travis-ci.org) as Continuous Integration platform.
-When creating a pull-request, several builds are tested on several systems (linux, macos), compilers (gcc, clang) and configurations (DGtal dependencies).
+When creating a pull-request, several builds are tested on several systems (linux, macos and MS windows), compilers (gcc, clang) and configurations (DGtal dependencies).
 Before being merged, a pull-request must pass all these tests.